-One explanation for particularly sour or rancid smelling stored milk is that chemical oxidation has occurred.
-Chemical oxidation is a chemical reaction involving exchange of electrons between substances.
-This may be associated with something present in a mother’s drinking water such as free copper or iron ions (positively or negatively charged atoms or molecules) or certain polyunsaturated fats in her diet.
-Nancy Mohrbacher, breastfeeding author and IBCLC, says that if chemical oxidation is involved, scalding the milk may make the rancid taste worse.
-23
+One explanation for sour or rancid smelling stored milk is that a chemical reaction has occurred in the milk such as lipid oxidation or proteolysis (breakdown of proteins) (Hung et al, 2018).
+Oxidation is a chemical reaction involving exchange of electrons between substances.
+Some authors have suggested this may be associated with something present in a mother’s drinking water such as free copper or iron ions (positively or negatively charged atoms or molecules) or certain polyunsaturated fats in her diet (Mohrbacher, 2016).

 How can I prevent chemical oxidation in stored breast milk?

 Nancy Mohrbacher, breastfeeding author and IBCLC, mentions some specific changes to the mother’s diet may help preserve breast milk in this situation: